-“I wanted to bring these up after our negotiations with our certified and classified employees were completed and after we had voted on the contract because I wanted to be sure nobody would tie them in with any points that were discussed during those negotiations and then tied in with my specific vote or anything.
+“I wanted to bring these up after and after we had voted on the contract because I wanted to be sure nobody would tie them in with any points that were discussed during those negotiations and then tied in with my specific vote or anything.

 But specifically, the PSRS, the teachers’ retirement system and the PEERS, the classified employees retirement system, we all know that both of these funds are suffering a funding liability.
 PSRS is underfunded to the tune of $5 billion.
 That means only 85 percent funding.
 PEERS is unfunded to the tune of $500 million.
 There has been some movement a couple years ago on the part of the state legislature to address those issues.
 I think specifically for political reasons, that did not occur.